Privacy Against Agnostic Inference Attacks in Vertical Federated Learning: Introduction

 \item Although the AM is primarily trained on the training samples, its ability to conduct an attack can be enhanced by taking into account the prediction samples and their associated confidence scores that have already been communicated to the active party.
-We consider two scenarios for delivering confidence scores: when they are delivered in their exact form and when their corresponding class labels are delivered to the active party.
-It is observed that incorporating both the confidence scores and their corresponding class labels leads to significant and subtle improvements in the effectiveness of an attack, respectively.
-Observing that any any other forms\footnote{Note that by ``any other form'', we mean those which do not affect the accuracy.} of confidence scores, such as noisy or rounded scores, can be transformed into their corresponding class labels and utilized in the training of the AM highlights the inadequacy of privacy-preserving schemes (PPSs) that only focus on protecting the confidence scores.
-This realization prompts a reconsideration of PPSs in the context of VFL, with the main focus on the model parameters rather than the confidence scores, which departs from black and white views in VFL settings.
+We consider scenarios where the confidence scores are delivered in their exact form to the active party\footnote{ We assume that confidence scores are delivered to the active party in their exact form (soft version).
+This represents a worst-case scenario from a privacy perspective, as soft scores generally reveal more information than hard labels or coarsened outputs.
+At the same time, this assumption is practically motivated as in many real-world deployments, the active party requires calibrated confidence scores for downstream tasks such as ranking, risk assessment, threshold selection, or soft clustering (e.g., prioritizing decisions under budget or resource constraints).}.
+It is observed that incorporating these scores leads to significant improvements in the effectiveness of the attack.
+This refinement mechanism, referred to as the refined adversary model (RAM), aligns the AM’s outputs more closely with those of the jointly trained VFL model using only a small number of observed prediction scores.
+The RAM does not introduce a new reconstruction technique, but rather improves the quality of score approximation within the same underlying linear system used in prior inference attacks.